Snorri & Harald: The travelling tale of two Norsemen, one campervan, and a bucketload of determination.

 The clutch had snapped.
 And was useless.
 This was added to the list of things to get done.

-A tow truck finally towed the car to the mechanic, and as they started working on it, the mechanics and us would-be voyagers soon discovered it was much like peeling an onion: for every layer peeled there was another layer of things to fix.
+One of the big trucking companies finally towed the car to the mechanic, and as they started working on it, the mechanics and us would-be voyagers soon discovered it was much like peeling an onion: for every layer peeled there was another layer of things to fix.
 The list of things to fix grew.

 In the midst of all this, the word of our predicament had spread, and many local businesses and people stepped up to aid us on our quest.
 Every item and most of the work that was needed for the car was supplied free of charge.
 Some sponsors simply bought advertisement on the car.
 Money that went to pay for the pharmacy-sized load of vaccines that had to be taken.
 Even a solar panel system was donated to the voyage.